RamiKrispin/sfo/README.md

 #> 16 Enplaned           US                  409584
 ```

-The `sankey_ly` function enables to plot a distribution of a numeric
+The `sankey_ly` function enables us to plot the distribution of a
-variable by multiple categorical variables.
-The following example show
+numeric variable by multiple categorical variables.
+The following
-the distribution of the total United Airlines passengers during 2019 by
+example shows the distribution of the total United Airlines passengers
-terminal, travel type (domestic and international), geo, and travel
+during 2019 by terminal, travel type (domestic and international), geo,
-direction (deplaned, enpland, and transit):
+and travel direction (deplaned, enplaned, and transit):

 ``` r
 sfo_passengers %>%